-- a.
-Student Identification - Student must have identification card Laboratory.
-You student Identification upon entering the lab and sign in the time you enter and leave.
+- i.
+Student Identification

+- Student must have their BMCC student identification card to use the Nursing Laboratory.
+You will scan your BMCC student Identification upon entering the lab and sign in the time you enter and leave.

+- Do not sign in for any other student.